Thallous Chloride Tl 201 (THAL-us KLOR-ide TI 201)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to thallous chloride Tl 201.
+You should not receive this medicine if you have had an allergic reaction to thallous chloride Tl 201.

 How to Use This Medicine